-Electrical boxes are the workhorse of electrical repairs and remodels, serving as end or transition points for electrical wires.
-Outlets, light switches, lights, and ceiling fans are but a few of the devices that are installed in electrical boxes.
-While there is an endless variety of sizes and shapes of electrical boxes, all can be divided two camps: plastic or metal electrical boxes.
-To confuse matters, your choice of a metal or plastic electrical box is one of personal preference, economy, and ease.
+Electrical boxes are the workhorse of electrical repairs and remodels, serving as end or transition points for electrical cables.
+Outlets, light switches, ceiling lights, ceiling fans, and transition wires are just a few of the items that are installed in electrical boxes.
+While there is an abundance of sizes, shapes, and attachment variations with electrical boxes, all of them fall into two categories: plastic boxes or metal boxes.
+In many cases, your choice of a metal or plastic electrical box is one of personal preference, economy, and ease.
 In a few cases, though, the choice is clear-cut and obvious, mainly with respect to grounding.

-Metal boxes were used long before PVC came onto the scene.
+Metal electrical boxes were used long before plastic (PVC) electrical boxes were introduced.
 Ultra-strong, fireproof, and incapable of being melted, metal boxes offer the greatest level of security for all electrical wiring applications.
 For do-it-yourselfers, metal electrical boxes can be somewhat more difficult to work with, since they often have rear and side knock-outs that require supplementary clamps.
 In addition, metal boxes' sharp edges can take a toll on hands.
 For this reason, it is recommended that you wear gloves when working with metal boxes.

-The metal electrical box when metal-sheathed cable (also called armored BX cable) or metal conduit is running in or out of the box.
+Use a metal electrical box when metal-sheathed cable (also called armored BX cable) or metal conduit is running in or out of the box.
 Metal cable and conduit depend on the contact from its metal sheathing to the metal box to complete grounding.

 Metal boxes are strong, plus they provide a strong attachment with the stud.
 When attachment to the stud is a major worry, choose a metal box.
 Metal boxes mean you can drive strong screws into the studs, ensuring a maximum amount of holding power.